Guatemala Study Abroad Program

 - Earn academic credit for a summer of study (Focus Series).

-- Be enriched by the cross-cultural global experience of other narratives.
+- Be enriched by the cross-cultural global experience.

 - Grow in your Christian walk and understanding of God’s call on your life.